 The Randolph County Solid Waste Management District (RCSWMD) was formed as a "single county" solid waste district in 1996 with the goal of providing local information to county residents concerning the alternatives to dumping trash in the landfill, thus diverting trash flowing to landfills.
 Informed, voluntary recycling helps conserve valuable resources and slows landfill trash build-up.

-RCSWMD provides bins at twenty three locations around the county for voluntary drop-off of recyclables.
+RCSWMD provides bins at over 26 locations around the county for voluntary drop-off of recyclables.
 Residents may drop-off aluminum, clear and colored glass, mixed paper and cardboard, metal food and drink containers and plastics number 1 through 7.

 The District promotes the three R's (reduce, reuse, recycle) through presentations and workshops to local clubs and organizations, public and private offices and businesses, and schools.